-Our exchange was interrupted when we were grabbed and squeezed into a group photo with the others.
+Our exchange was interrupted when our friends grabbed us and squeezed us into a group photo.
 Laura had set up her camera with a timer.
 We smiled in the first one, then posed silly-faced in the second one because some traditions didn’t die in elementary school.
 In the third one, I felt Caleb’s arm slide across my waist and pull me closer.
 I wrapped my arms around his neck so that we posed cheek to cheek.
 I could smell his gum and the summery saltiness of his skin pressed against mine.
 For the last picture, we all did the best pop group album pose we could come up with.
 It involved a lot of smirk and sass.

 We admired our hard work one last time, high-fived and hugged each other, and then exited the courtyard.
 Once in the breezeway, Caleb tugged lightly at my hand, beckoning me to stay behind.

 “What’s up?”
 I asked when it was just the two of us.
-His face was barely illuminated.
-He was holding his cell phone in one hand, staring at it intensely.
+His face was barely illuminated as he stared intensely at his cell phone in one hand.

 “Hold on,” he replied, and I glanced impatiently back at our friends waving bye to Hal in the parking lot and promising to find each other before the ceremony.
 Morgan pretended not to notice we were hanging back.
 She always did that… always tried to look the other way when we wanted moments of privacy.
 “And there it is.
 Midnight!”
 Caleb said triumphantly.
 “Happy eighteenth birthday, Whitnee.”